-Fifty-percent of the estimated funds available (\$159,541) will be allocated to the Noncompetitive Rapid Rehousing Set-Aside.
+Fifty-percent of the estimated funds available (\$157,704) will be allocated to the Noncompetitive Rapid Rehousing Set-Aside.
 Within this allocation pool, the HAP will select up to two projects to receive a portion of these funds exclusively for Rapid Rehousing (RR) projects.
 HCD will administer these contracts with providers.
-These selected applicants will need to complete the HCD ESG non-competitive application, and are responsible for meeting all HCD ESG NOFA timelines, which are separate from this RFA.
+Applicants will need to complete the HCD ESG non-competitive application, and are responsible for meeting all HCD ESG NOFA timelines, which are separate from this RFA.